Seabees in World War II: The Pacific theater

-On 13 November the ship's Captain of notified SOPAC in Noumea that "The emergency repairs accomplished by this skillful, well-trained, and enthusiastically energetic force have placed this vessel in condition for further action against the enemy".
+On 13 November the ship's captain notified SOPAC in Noumea that "The emergency repairs accomplished by this skillful, well-trained, and enthusiastically energetic force have placed this vessel in condition for further action against the enemy".
 Those repairs enabled the Enterprise to engage and sink the Japanese battleship Hiei that day.
 Over the next three days her planes would be involved in the sinking of 16 and damaging another 8.
-When it was over and Vice Admiral Bull Halsey knew what those Seabee repairs meant to the outcome.
+When it was over Vice Admiral Bull Halsey knew what those Seabee repairs meant to the outcome.
 He sent a commendatory letter to the Seabee's OIC, Lt.
 Quayle: "Your commander wishes to express to you and the men of the Construction Battalion serving under you, his appreciation for the services rendered by you in effecting emergency repairs during action against the enemy.
 The repairs were completed by these men with speed and efficiency.
 I hereby commend them for their willingness, zeal, and capability."
 At Pearl Harbor in November 1942, 120 steel workers, riggers, and electricians from the 16th CB were responsible for salvaging the USS West Virginia far faster than Navy estimates.
 Divers from the 16th CB assisted in the salvage of the USS Oklahoma.
 The 27th CB created its own "Ships Repair Shop" as a courtesy to the fleet.
 Its divers replaced 160 damaged ship's props.
 That "Shop" logged major repairs on 145 vessels, including 4 submarines.

 The 6th CB was the first CB to see combat.
 They did so with the 1st Marine Division on Guadalcanal keeping Henderson Field operational.
 The Japanese made this a never-ending job, bombing it as fast as the Seabees repaired it.
 The first Seabee given a Silver Star was there."
 The Marines/Seabees made simultaneous landings on Guadalcanal and Tulagi Island.
 On Tulagi it was to construct an advance PT base.
-Its boats became famous for theirs operations in the "slot" PT Squadron 3 was there and requested Seabee volunteers nightly to fill out its crews.
+Its boats became famous for their operations in the "slot" PT Squadron 3 was there and requested Seabee volunteers nightly to fill out its crews.
 It also became Headquarters Motor Torpedo Boat So.
 Pacific Command MTBSoPac.

 News worthy to the troops at the time, off Tassafaronga Point on Guadalcanal, Seabees in a Higgins boat ran into the periscope of a sunk Japanese two-man sub 300 yd offshore.
 It was in 20 ft of water and with improvised diving gear they hooked cables for bulldozers to pull it ashore.
-With bulldozers straining on the cables, a dynamite blast was used free it of the mud suction force and it was beached.
+With bulldozers straining on the cables, a dynamite blast was used to free it of the mud suction force and it was beached.
 It became a "must see" for U.S troops on the island.